Law enforcement in the United Kingdom: Uniform and equipment

-Uniforms, the issuing of firearms, type of patrol cars, and other equipment, varies by force.

-The custodian helmet which is synonymous with the "bobby on the beat" image is frequently worn by male officers in England and Wales (and formerly in Scotland), while the equivalent for female officers is the "bowler" hat.
+Uniforms, the issuing of firearms, the type of patrol cars, and other equipment vary by force.
+The custodian helmet, which is synonymous with the "bobby on the beat" image, is frequently worn by male officers in England and Wales (and formerly in Scotland), while the equivalent for female officers is the "bowler" hat.
 The flat peaked cap is worn by officers on mobile patrol and higher-ranking officers.